-The Engineering Certification Report is a comprehensive report detailing the process and components of the groundwater extraction and treatment system.
-It provides a background of the site project and a narrative summary of environmental investigations regarding groundwater impacts at the site, if any.
-Description of treatment system components may include dewatering wells, groundwater pumps, conveyance systems, storage tanks, settling tanks, process pumps, filtering vessels, granular activated carbon tanks, chemical injection systems, and pH adjustment equipment (common in concrete pour operations).
-Additionally, it shall include:
+The Engineering Certification Report must be a comprehensive report detailing the process and components of the groundwater extraction and treatment system.
+It must provide background information regarding the site and project, and a summary of any environmental investigations of groundwater impacts at the site, if any.
+The description of treatment system components must include any dewatering wells, groundwater pumps, conveyance systems, storage tanks, settling tanks, process pumps, filtering vessels, granular activated carbon tanks, chemical injection systems, and pH adjustment equipment.
+Additionally, it must include the following:

-- 1. Location map.
-A topographic map (or maps) showing the legal facility boundaries; location of treatment units and processes; intake and discharge point locations; and receiving waters (or storm drains). - 2.
-Discharge flow path map.
+- A. Location map.
+A topographic map (or maps) showing the legal facility boundaries, location of treatment units and processes, intake and discharge point locations, and receiving waters (or storm drains). - B. Discharge flow path map.
 An aerial map or satellite image illustrating the proposed path of the discharge from the point of exit of the treatment system to the point of discharge in the receiving water.
-All applicable streets, land features, points of entry in the storm drain system, receiving water(s), and distances should be labeled and displayed on the map. - 3.
-Process flow diagram.
-A diagram showing the water flow from intake to discharge including all treatment system components and applicable sampling ports (see example below).
-Indicate how the discharge flows from where it is generated to where it exits the treatment system.
-Estimate approximate flows, as necessary.
+All applicable streets, land features, points of entry in the storm drain system, receiving waters, and distances must be labeled and displayed on the map. - C. Process flow diagram.
+A diagram showing the water flow from intake to discharge, including all treatment system components and applicable sampling ports (see example below).
+The diagram must indicate how the discharge flows from where it is generated to where it exits the treatment system and include approximate flows.

-- 4. Unit spec sheets.
-Datasheets that provide engineering characteristics of treatment system units. - 5.
-Operation and maintenance procedures.
+- D. Unit specification sheets.
+Datasheets that provide engineering characteristics of each treatment system unit. - E. Operation and maintenance procedures.
 A copy of the Table of Contents from the Operation and Maintenance Manual of the treatment system.
-Please note that the Operation and Maintenance Manual of the facility shall be submitted in the Start-up Phase Report.

-The Engineering Certification Report shall certify that the proposed treatment system will treat the proposed dewatering discharge and comply with the Order's requirements.
+The Engineering Certification Report shall certify the adequacy and reliability of the treatment system and comply with the Order's requirements.
 Finally, as required by the California Business and Professions Code section 6735, the report shall be prepared by, or under the supervision of, a Professional Engineer licensed to practice in California and shall be signed and stamped by the same.